Too Good for Drugs (TGFD) 6th Grade

 Prerequisite/Minimum Provider Qualifications

-Too Good for Drugs is designed to be provided by professionals holding a minimum of a bachelor's degree, including teachers, guidance counselors, social workers, resource officers, or prevention specialists within a school system or community agency.
+Designed to be provided by professionals holding a minimum of a bachelor's degree, including teachers, guidance counselors, social workers, resource officers, or prevention specialists within a school system or community agency

-- Customized on-site training to facilitate the agency climate, strategies for connecting with families and communities, and curriculum training
+- On-site curriculum training which includes customized training to facilitate the agency climate and strategies for connecting with families and communities

 - Group curriculum training provided at regional settings